 You may be surprised to hear that the answer to that question could win you a Nobel Prize.
 Physicists call it the three-body problem and they’ve been working on it without much success since Newton’s day.

-Mathematicians have actually found a heap of solutions to the three-body problem already.
-Some of them are pretty wild.
+There are many possible solutions to the three-body problem and some of them are pretty wild.
 The hard part is figuring out how stable they are.
 It’s like spinning plates – it’s not too hard to get them moving but you wouldn’t want to store your crockery that way.
-There are just too many things that can go wrong.
+There are just too many ways for things to go wrong.

 In the astrophysics community the general consensus right now is that three objects of roughly similar size are incredibly unlikely to enter and maintain stable orbits around one another in the real world, no matter how cheerfully they zip about in a computer simulation.